Ibero-American Alliance for Peace: History

 In 2018, the International Peace Bureau Youth Network began to prepare a series of pre-conferences of youth for peace around the world, which would end in the world conference, 'Transform!
 Towards a Culture of Peace.' in Berlin, 2019.
 So that the Youth Network could make their conferences in Latin America with a name in Spanish, Cardona and Barrios founded the Latin American Youth Network for Peace (in Spanish: Red Latinoamericana de Jóvenes por la Paz) along with the members of the IPBYN in Latin America.
-The network is launched in the first pre-conference of the IPBYN, on April 25, 2018 in Medellin, Colombia, during the 2nd International Congress of Science and Education for development and peace' at the University of Antioquia.
+The network is launched in the first pre-conference of the IPBYN, on April 25, 2018 in Medellín, Colombia, during the 2nd International Congress of Science and Education for development and peace' at the University of Antioquia.
 Then, the Latin American Youth Network for Peace, carried out the second pre-conference, on July 3, 2018, in the Senate of the Argentine Nation, during the international conference 'Let's Talk about Peace'.
 The Latin American Network held its third pre-conference, on October 9, 2018, this time at the Tecnologico de Monterrey campus in Mexico City.
 In 2020, the members of the IPBYN in Latin America decided to change their name to Ibero-American Alliance for Peace.

 Ibero-American Forum for Peace

-The Ibero-American Forum for Peace is a summit of the Spanish and Portuguese speaking nations of Europe and the Americas organised by the Ibero-American Alliance for Peace.
+The Ibero-American Forum for Peace is a summit of the Spanish- and Portuguese-speaking nations of Europe and the Americas organised by the Ibero-American Alliance for Peace.
 The gathering brings academics, civil society organisations, activists, human rights organisations, and governmental and non-governmental organisations around the theme of peace in the Ibero-American region.
-The Forum bills itself as a space for debate for citizens to have a meaningful and transformative discussion on peace, human rights, disarmament and related issues.
+The forum bills itself as a space for debate for citizens to have a meaningful and transformative discussion on peace, human rights, disarmament and related issues.

 The summit held in 2021 in Castellón, Spain, was attended by people of Argentina, Brazil, Guatemala, Spain, Bolivia, Chile, Mexico, Venezuela, Peru, Nicaragua, Ecuador, Guatemala, Uruguay, Cuba, Dominican Republic, Colombia, Honduras and other countries like Italy, Haití, United States, Lebanon and Romania.
 It was organised in cooperation with the Center for research, defense and promotion of the rights of children and adolescents (ILÊWASI, for its name in Catalan) and the Jaume I University of Castellón.